Standards of Conduct

 Employees may hold jobs outside government, carry on a business, receive remuneration from public funds for activities outside their position, or engage in volunteer activities provided it does not:

-- Provide timely advice to managers and designated contacts respecting the application of this policy statement including guidance on an appropriate employer response to transgressions of the policy statement; and
+- Provide timely advice to managers, ethics advisors and deputy ministers respecting the application of this policy statement including guidance on an appropriate employer response to transgressions of the policy statement; and

 - Advise employees of the required standards of conduct and the consequences of non-compliance;

-- Designate a ministry contact for matters related to standards of conduct;
+- Designate a senior staff member in their organization as ethics advisor for matters related to the standards of conduct;

 - Promote a work environment that is free of discrimination;